-We have been approved to list our units, Class A ordinary shares and warrants on Nasdaq under the symbols "VHNAU," "VHNA" and "VHNAW," respectively.
+We have applied to list our units, Class A ordinary shares and warrants on Nasdaq under the symbols "VHNAU," "VHNA" and "VHNAW," respectively, on or promptly after the effective date of the registration statement.
 Following the date the Class A ordinary shares and warrants are eligible to trade separately, we anticipate that the Class A ordinary shares and warrants will be listed separately and as a unit on Nasdaq.
+We cannot guarantee that our securities will be approved for listing on Nasdaq.